vasilionjea/ember-a11y-accordion/README.md

 ```

 There is an additional collapsible component called `collapsible-list` and all the options are exactly the same as the accordion list component.
 The only difference is that accordions expand one item at a time, whereas collapsibles can have multiple items expanded at any point in time.
 Also the `collapsible-list` component accepts an `onHide` action in addition to the `onShow` action.
+`onShow` is triggered when the header is clicked, `onAfterShow` is triggered once the content is visible and all animations completed.
+`onHide`, `onShow` and `onAfterShow` will receive an object as first argument with a name property containing the `name` of the `accordion-item` becoming visible and other properties.

 ## Roles, States, Attributes, and Classes